-6. Bass Reeves’s family claimed that Bass and George got into a fight over a card game and Bass Reeves escaped to Indian Territory.
+6. Bass Reeves’s family claimed that Bass and George fought over a card game, and Bass Reeves escaped to Indian Territory.

-7. He was freed by the Emancipation Proclamation in 1863 and left Indian Territory and bought land near Van Buren, Arkansas.
-He became a successful farmer and Rancher.
+7. He was freed by the Emancipation Proclamation in 1863, left Indian Territory, and bought land near Van Buren, Arkansas.
+He became a prosperous farmer.

-8. In 1864 he married Nellie Jennie and they had 10 children, five girls, and five boys.
+8. In 1864, he married Nellie Jennie, and they had ten children, five girls and five boys.

 9. After the Civil War, he also served as a guide to U.S. government officials who wanted to travel through the Indian Territory

-1. In 1875 he was commissioned to be a deputy U.S. marshal by a judge from the Western District of Arkansas.
+1. In 1875, a Western District of Arkansas judge commissioned him to be a deputy U.S. marshal.
 He was responsible for catching criminals within the Oklahoma region.

 2. Reeves was known for his courage and captured more than 3,000 criminals.
-One of the criminals was his own son whom he captured for shooting and killing his own wife.
+One of the criminals was his son, whom he captured for shooting and killing his wife.

-3. Reeves was said to always give criminals a chance to turn themselves in before using his firearm.
+3. Reeves always said to give criminals a chance to turn themselves in before using his firearm.

-4. He caught several major criminals such as the infamous horse thief, Jim Webb, from a quarter-mile away after being on the run for two years.
+4. He caught several significant criminals, such as the infamous horse thief, Jim Webb, from a quarter-mile away after being on the run for two years.

-5. He also tracked down and captured the notorious Bob Dozier was a very skillful and successful criminal.
+5. He also tracked down and captured the notorious Bob Dozier, a very skillful and successful criminal.
 According to Reeves’s daughter, Alice Reeves Spahn, capturing Bob Dozier was the highlight of his career.